istresearch/scrapy-cluster/docs/topics/crawler/extension.rst

         "wandering_spider_count": 4
     }

-You now have two different examples of how Scrapy Cluster extends Scrapy to give you distribtued crawling capabilities.
+You now have two different examples of how Scrapy Cluster extends Scrapy to give you distributed crawling capabilities.